gwurr3/gwurr3tech/README.md

 <br>
 <br>

-The basic file skeleton, templates, misc features, and a good chunk of this README.md file  were shamelessly stolen from [After Dark](https://github.com/comfusion/after-dark)
+The basic file skeleton, templates, misc features, and a good chunk of this<br>
+README.md file  were shamelessly stolen from [After Dark](https://github.com/comfusion/after-dark)
 <br>
 However, no CSS or anything visual was.
 <br>